New Job

 GPRO Output

 After GRAW selection, users may opt to produce a new GPRO output or append products to an existing GPRO.
 If the "Create New GPRO" option is selected, a GPRO output folder name and destination matching the GRAW bundle name will be assigned by default.
 The user may override these option with a manually entered GPRO name or destination.
-If a GPRO folder with that name and location already exists, the a small warning will appear acknowledging that products will be appended to the existing GPRO.
+If a GPRO folder with that name and location already exists, a small warning will appear acknowledging that products will be appended to the existing GPRO.
 Selecting the "Select Existing GPRO" option will append resulting products to the selected GPRO folder.

 Pipeline Summary